acassem2/SP2024-IS324/README.md

 - Network measures: degree, centrality, and betweenness
 - Discussion of transformation to a network structure of real-world scenarios
 - Discussion of network measures of real-world scenarios
-- Introduction to libraries for network analysis
+- Introduction to libraries for network analysis (Pandas, NetworkX, and Matplotlib)
+- Lab Practice: Git and GitHub
 - Readings: TBD

 HW 1 Due: TBD